 Infection with H. pylori

 Infection with H. pylori is the cause in about 19 in 20 cases of duodenal ulcer.
-More than a quarter of people in the UK become infected with H. pylori at some stage in their lives.
-See the separate leaflet called Stomach Pain (Helicobacter Pylori) for more information.
+More than 1 in 4 people in the UK become infected with H. pylori at some stage in their lives.
+See the separate leaflet called Helicobacter Pylori for more information.

 Anti-inflammatory medicines - including aspirin

 Anti-inflammatory medicines are sometimes called non-steroidal anti inflammatory drugs (NSAIDs).
 These medicines sometimes affect the mucous barrier of the duodenum and allow acid to cause an ulcer.

 Other causes and factors

 Other causes are rare.
 For example, the Zollinger-Ellison syndrome.
 In this rare condition, much more acid than usual is made by the stomach.

 Other factors such as smoking, stress and drinking heavily may possibly increase the risk of having a duodenal ulcer.
 However, these are not usually the underlying cause of duodenal ulcers.